gillyware/gatekeeper/docs/usage/audit-logging.md

 - [What Is Logged](#what-is-logged)
 - [Next Steps](#next-steps)

-Gatekeeper can optionally track actions taken on permissions, roles, and teams to provide a full audit trail of changes made through the dashboard, Artisan commands, and your application.
+Gatekeeper can optionally track actions taken on permissions, roles, features, and teams to provide a full audit trail of changes made through the dashboard, Artisan commands, and your application.

 > [!WARNING]
 > Audit logging must be explicitly enabled in your configuration.
-See the `features.audit` setting in your [configuration file](../configuration.md#feature-flags).
+See the `features.audit.enabled` setting in your [configuration file](../configuration.md#feature-flags).

 <a name="setting-the-actor"></a>
 ## Setting the Actor